nivraph/provider-jet-taikun/docs/project.taikun.jet.crossplane.io.md

 `accessProfileId`: ID of the project's access profile.
 Defaults to the default access profile of the project's organization.

 `accessProfileIdRef`: A Reference to a named object.

+* `name`: Name of the referenced object.<font color="red"> (Required)</font>

 `accessProfileIdSelector`: A Selector selects an object.

+* `matchControllerRef`: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.

+* `matchLabels`: MatchLabels ensures an object with matching labels is selected.

 `alertingProfileId`: ID of the project's alerting profile.

 `alertingProfileIdRef`: A Reference to a named object.

+* `name`: Name of the referenced object.<font color="red"> (Required)</font>

 `alertingProfileIdSelector`: A Selector selects an object.

+* `matchControllerRef`: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.

+* `matchLabels`: MatchLabels ensures an object with matching labels is selected.

 `autoUpgrade`: If enabled, the Kubespray version will be automatically upgraded when a new version is available.
 Defaults to `false`.

 `backupCredentialId`: ID of the backup credential.
 If unspecified, backups are disabled.

 `backupCredentialIdRef`: A Reference to a named object.

+* `name`: Name of the referenced object.<font color="red"> (Required)</font>

 `backupCredentialIdSelector`: A Selector selects an object.

+* `matchControllerRef`: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.

+* `matchLabels`: MatchLabels ensures an object with matching labels is selected.

 `cloudCredentialId`: ID of the cloud credential used to create the project's servers.

 `cloudCredentialIdRef`: A Reference to a named object.

+* `name`: Name of the referenced object.<font color="red"> (Required)</font>

 `cloudCredentialIdSelector`: A Selector selects an object.

+* `matchControllerRef`: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.

+* `matchLabels`: MatchLabels ensures an object with matching labels is selected.

 `deleteOnExpiration`: If enabled, the project will be deleted on the expiration date and it will not be possible to recover it.
 Defaults to `false`.
 Required with: `expiration_date`.